 As described in a separate brochure, the OzoSense can come equipped to automatically clean itself at user defined intervals with all the benefits of no operator intervention for 6 months.
 The Autoflush is particularly useful in food preparation, pulp and paper, and many applications where there is likely to be a build up of solids in the sample.

 The whole range of OzoSense Ozone Monitors and Controllers can be fitted with additional sensors such as more ozone sensors, chlorine, pH and many others.
-Please ask your local distributor for more details.
+Such flexibility can save considerable sums of money when putting together and monitoring or controlling solutions for ozone.

 Can I measure ozone in seawater?